bhanjan03/bhanjan03/README.md

 ## 🧑‍💼 About Me

-With over [X] years in software quality engineering, I've led QA teams in building robust automation strategies, integrating quality early in the development lifecycle, and improving release confidence.
+With over 12 years in software quality engineering, I've led QA teams in building robust automation strategies, integrating quality early in the development lifecycle, and improving release confidence.
 I believe in test automation as a core enabler for fast, safe delivery.

 🔍 Currently exploring:
 - AI in test automation